 How Trees Heal

 That scarred part of the tree will be there forever, sealed off so that the rest of the tree can keep growing.
 It’s very important to prune trees correctly so that we don’t interfere with this process – incorrect pruning will leave the tree weak and vulnerable to disease.

 A “donut” shaped scar is normal, too.
 The callous tissue grows from the outside edges toward the center, so it’s still in the process of sealing over.

 How to Cut a Tree Limb

+When trimming trees, you need to prune the limbs first.
 Proper pruning of large tree limbs involves three cuts:

 - Cut #1, Notch Cut: Cut a small notch in the bottom of the limb, 2-3 feet away from the trunk, and about a quarter of the way through.
 This notch will keep the bark from splitting when you make the next cut.

 - Cut #2, Relief Cut: Just outside the notch, make a relief cut completely through the branch.
-This removes the weight of the branch, so that you can make your final cut without the branch splitting and falling.
+This removes the weight of the branch so that you can make your final cut without the branch splitting and falling.

 - Cut #3, Final Cut: This is the one that matters!
 Your final cut should be right where the branch collar (that swollen bump) transitions to smooth branch bark.
 Follow the slant of the branch collar.
 If you can’t fit your saw into the crotch at the right angle, then cut it from the bottom up.